Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts

 In the more general case where we impose no restrictions on ends, we obtain the following result for non transitive translation-like actions.
+Observe that this readiliy implies \Cref{thm:seward}.

-This readiliy implies \thmref{seward}. \begin{thm} Every infinite graph which is locally finite and connected admits a translation-like action by $\Z$ such that the distance between a vertex $v$ and $v\ast1$ is uniformly bounded by 3. \end{thm}
+\begin{theorem} Every infinite graph which is locally finite and connected admits a translation-like action by $\Z$.
+Moreover, the action can be taken with $d(v,v\ast1)\leq3$ for every vertex $v$. \end{theorem}

 These statements about translation-like actions can also be stated in terms of powers of graphs.
 Given a graph $\G$, its $n$-th power $\G^{n}$ is defined as the graph with the same set of vertices, and where two vertices $u,v$ are joined if their distance in $\G$ is at most $n$.
-It was shown by Jerome Karaganis \cite{karaganis_cube_1968} that the cube of a finite and connected graph is Hamiltonian.
-Our \thmref{t2} generalizes this to infinite graphs, that is, the cube of a locally finite connected graph with one or two ends admits a bi-infinite Hamiltonian path.
-In our proofs we make use of Karaganis result: we will define bi-infinite Hamiltonian paths locally.
+It is well-known that the cube of every finite and connected graph is Hamiltonian \cite{zbMATH03278210,sekanina1960ordering,karaganis_cube_1968}.
+Our \Cref{thm:t1-translation-like-action-transitivas} generalizes this to infinite and locally finite graphs.
+That is, it shows that the cube of a locally finite and connected graph with one or two ends admits a bi-infinite Hamiltonian path.